Split-kl and PAC-Bayes-split-kl Inequalities for Ternary Random Variables: Introduction

 Concentration of measure inequalities for sums of independent random variables are the most fundamental analysis tools in statistics and many other domains \citep{BLM13}.
 Their history stretches almost a century back, and inequalities such as Hoeffding's \citep{Hoe63} and Bernstein's \citep{Ber46} are the main work horses of learning theory.

-We restrict our attention to bounded random variables.
-Without loss of generality we can talk about random variables bounded in the $[0,1]$ interval.
-For Bernoulli random variables, which take values at the endpoints of the interval, $\{0,1\}$, one of the tightest concentration of measure inequalities is the $\kl$ inequality \citep{Mau04,Lan05,FBBT21,FBB22}, which is based on combinatorial properties of a sum of $n$ independent random variables.
-However, while being extremely tight for Bernoulli random variables, the $\kl$ inequality is not necessarily a good choice for sums of random variables that take values both at the boundary and inside the interval.
-In the latter case the Empirical Bernstein \citep{MP09} and the Unexpected Bernstein \citep{MGG20} inequalities can be significantly tighter due to their ability to exploit low variance, as shown by \citet{TS13}.
+For binary random variables, one of the tightest concentration of measure inequalities is the $\kl$ inequality \citep{Mau04,Lan05,FBBT21,FBB22}, which is based on combinatorial properties of a sum of $n$ independent random variables.\footnote{The Binomial tail bound is slightly tighter, but it does not extend to the PAC-Bayes setting \citep{Lan05}.
+Our split-$\kl$ approach can be directly applied to obtain a ``split-Binomial-tail'' inequality.} However, while being extremely tight for binary random variables and applicable to any bounded random variables, the $\kl$ inequality is not necessarily a good choice for sums of bounded random variables that can take more than two values.
+In the latter case, the Empirical Bernstein \citep{MSA08,AMS09,MP09} and the Unexpected Bernstein \citep{CBMS07,MGG20} inequalities can be significantly tighter due to their ability to exploit low variance, as shown by \citet{TS13}.
+However, the Empirical and Unexpected Bernstein inequalities are loose for binary random variables \citep{TS13}.